 If this is starting to sound like the frustrating result of a study that simply needs more data to yield useful results, consider this: our setup—nine experienced wine professionals and educators, tasting under highly controlled conditions, with no ad sales departments breathing down their necks, no winery dogs or estate owners dry-humping their legs—looks a lot more like a real scientific experiment than what any of the mainstream wine ratings agencies do when they taste.
 The real pundits’ panels tend to be much smaller, and they usually get fed a lot more biasing information about the wine before tasting.
 For instance, they generally know the appellation and vintage (and thus, by inference, the price category).
 Blind seers.

 Speaking of getting hammered, Quandt, for reasons I won’t go into, was consistently denied both food and alcohol throughout the process of tabulating the votes (I was denied food, but not alcohol)—although at one point, with the covert support of certain collaborators around the room, I snuck him a leftover half-glass of the Domaine Leflaive Puligny-Montrachet, which the judges had ranked just below the Unionville Pheasant Hill, Heritage Chardonnay, and Silver Decoy “Black Feather” from New Jersey.
 We both agreed with them.
-Quandt sipped for a little while, but then the Prohibitionists showed up pretty quickly to seize the glass from the hands of the eminent econometrician, who by this point already had a guilty look on his face.
+Quandt sipped for a little while with a guilty look on his face, but then the Prohibitionists showed up pretty quickly to seize the glass from the hands of the eminent econometrician.

 Did the judges really like the Black Feather more than the Puligny?
 Do they even have wine preferences in the sense we’ve come to expect?
 Why do people seem to be more consistent in their dislikes than their likes?
 Is heterogeneity in taste preferences among experts seems too great for pooled opinions like these to be meaningful?
 Is it fair or unfair to judge an alcoholic drink while sober?
-Why do people convince themselves they like the same things as each other when they really like different things?
+Why do people convince themselves that they like the same things as each other when they really like different things?
 On Judgment Day, if there were a range of possible divine creatures who were going to assign an overall heaven/purgatory/hell score, would we be comfortable with the luck of the draw?
-If we happened to be assigned to judge that valued power over complexity or vice versa, fruit-forwardness over aging potential or vice versa?
-If we’re going to playing God with wine, it’s not clear to me that we’re even collecting the right information, asking the right questions.
-It’s like that great dismissive quote from the quantum physicist Wolfgang Pauli: “Not only are you not right—you’re not even wrong.”

 Albert Einstein, whose bronze bust (in defiance of his wishes) hangs out on one edge of the campus, complete with relativity equations etched into the base, was a contemporary of Pauli’s, and was on the Princeton faculty when Quandt graduated from the school in 1952.
 Einstein died here in 1955, a year before Quandt began his tenure as assistant professor.
 Forty-seven years later, Quandt is still teaching at Princeton, and the FORTRAN code for his excellent tasting-analysis software, it seems, can only be executed from an MS-DOS window on his computer, which is not equipped with a working USB port.
 I volunteered to record the results of the Judgment of Princeton on the chalkboard as Quandt spoke, and was thus granted the brief thrill of feeling like his teaching assistant for a few minutes.

 What is it like to spend almost fifty years on one college campus?
 The last time I was here, it was 1993, I was 16, and I had never really been drunk.
 I was visiting colleges.
 This time, at night, making up for lost time, it turned out that everybody in the bars was from somewhere else, Trenton or Wilmington or the shore.
-As for the wine economists, they either didn’t want to pay the five-dollar cover charge for live music, or didn’t want to hear live music, or both, so they ended up crowded into the sports bar next to the tequila polygamists.
+As for the wine economists, they either didn’t want to pay the five-dollar cover charge for live music, or didn’t want to hear live music, or both, so we all ended up crowded into the sports bar, monogamists and polygamists alike, all of us singing.

 But on the other side of Nassau Street, it’s so quiet in June.
 You walk a few feet to the campus gates, and the sound turns off completely except for birds, sometimes rain.
 You see the odd syllabus shred blowing around through the air, but the children are gone from here.
 There are only the stone gray Collegiate Gothic Oxford-knockoff buildings that seem way bigger and lower than they do when they’re full of teenagers.
-The grass expanses have this humid shade of bright green, like stadium turf.
-It’s fucking crazy that something so crotchety and benign is still possible, that these hulking stone cathedrals are still a basis for something modern and expected, that the campus can just sit there and gravitate in the haze, haze you with Nobel gargoyles, press you through the universe without ever explaining itself, a warm dark matter, immense and heavy and patient.
+When I visited Princeton as a high school wannabe, it was like a church.
+Einstein walked here.
+The humid grass expanses had this benign shade of bright green, like stadium turf, and they still do.
+It’s crazy that something so crotchety is still possible, that these hulking stone cathedrals in the haze are still the trusted authorities on the shape of the universe, on the immensity and heaviness of everything.